Todd K. Baxter

 He isn’t shy about it.

-His enthusiasm for Mary, his soft-spoken high school sweetheart and wife of 34 years, is evident as he visibly brightens whenever she enters a room – the only thing brighter – their combined joy for sons Kevin and Zachary.
-The Baxter boys are their greatest success: Kevin, a geotechnical engineer, husband to Shannon, and father to Cora and Colton; Zach, a first lieutenant serving overseas in the Army after earning his undergraduate degree at Syracuse University.
+His enthusiasm for Mary, his soft-spoken high school sweetheart, whom he married in 1990, is evident as he visibly brightens whenever she enters a room – the only thing brighter – their combined joy for sons Kevin and Zachary.
+The Baxter boys are their greatest success: Kevin, a geotechnical engineer, husband to Shannon, and father to Cora and Colton; and Zach, a U.S. Army Captain and Syracuse University graduate.

-A close second to his affection for his own family is that for his law enforcement family—both at MCSO and cops at large.
-Currently in his 37th year in law enforcement, Sheriff Baxter immediately responds when asked why he continues to work: “I love cops!”
+A close second to his love for his own family is his affection for his law enforcement family, both at MCSO and cops at large.
+When asked why he continues to work, the Sheriff doesn’t hesitate: “I love cops!”

-As the leader of a 1,200-person public service agency, that same love often requires him to be tough on his people with top-down standards he learned in three years of active duty in the Army as a Military Police Officer and another 19 years in the U.S. Army Reserve, 98th Division.
+As the leader of a 1,200-person public service agency, that same love often requires him to be tough on his people, setting top-down standards he learned during three years of active duty in the Army as a Military Police Officer and another 19 years in the U.S. Army Reserve, 98th Division.
 He retired as a Master Sergeant in 2005.

 The Sheriff began his civilian law enforcement career with the Rochester Police Department in 1987, serving as a patrol officer for 13 years.
 Over the next seven years, he was promoted to Sergeant, Lieutenant, and ultimately Captain.
-He served seven years in the department’s street crimes Tactical Unit and 19 on the SWAT team—two years as its commander.
-He would ultimately work for three Chiefs of Police as their administrative aide.
+He served seven years in the department’s street crimes Tactical Unit and 19 years on the SWAT team, two as its commander.
+He would ultimately serve as the administrative aide to three Chiefs of Police.

-In 2014, Baxter took his family-oriented public service to the private sector and became Executive Director of the Veterans Outreach Center, Inc., the oldest local non-profit that cares for veterans.
+In 2014, Baxter took his family-oriented public service into the private sector, becoming Executive Director of the Veterans Outreach Center, Inc., the oldest local non-profit serving veterans.
 Promoting the role family wellness plays in an individual's overall success, to this day, the Sheriff is proud to have helped produce financial stability and programs that serve the region's 68,000 veterans and their families.

-Elected Monroe County Sheriff in November 2017 by nearly 57% of the vote, Baxter is the 49th Sheriff of Monroe County.
-He ran unopposed and was re-elected in 2021, pointing to “four intense years of incredible work by the deputies and staff” for the agency’s success.
+Elected Monroe County Sheriff in November 2017 by nearly 57% of the vote, Baxter is the county’s 49th chief law enforcement officer.
+He ran unopposed and was re-elected both in 2021 and 2025.
+He continually credits “incredible work by the deputies and staff” for the agency’s success.

-Today, Sheriff Baxter continues his family focus with educational and life-skills programs for the more than 700 inmates of the Monroe County Jail.
+Today, Sheriff Baxter continues his family-focused approach with educational and life-skills programs for the more than 700 inmates at the Monroe County Jail.
 On the street, the Sheriff and his deputies promote “Family First” with targeted programs and enforcement for victims and suspects caught up in the current chaos of retail theft, drug and alcohol addiction, and violence.

 One of Sheriff Baxter’s proudest initiatives is the Rochester Threat Advisory Committee (ROCTAC).
 This unique partnership of corporate, educational, social service, mental health, and local and federal law enforcement elements acts on information from citizens who know of someone on the pathway of violence.
 Formed in 2018, ROCTAC’s approach is threat assessment, intervention, and support.